Hi Bangers… here are a few tips to help you make the most of your experience with Bang a Gong.

 The level of your reactions informs Facebook’s algorithm about your level of interest in BaG.

 Every Monday we ask you to vote on the songs listed on a Top 20 singles chart from that particular week in a year during the ’60s or ’70s.
 A post goes up on our Facebook page by 12pm, Australian eastern time, directing voters to our web site.
 You simply click on the names of songs you still like today.

 If you don’t always see our Monday Facebook posts about this (see ‘Facebook feeds’ above), we suggest you don’t wait for the post.
 Just go straight to our web site any time on a Monday afternoon or evening (Aus time) and you’ll see it there. bangagong.com.au

 Song audio and clips on our web site

 Song audio and videos on our pages are from YouTube.
-Frequent users prefer to get straight to the song without ads by subscribing to YouTube’s Premium service.
+Frequent users prefer to get straight to the song without watching ads first by subscribing to YouTube’s Premium service.
 In Australia it costs $14.99/month.
-When you browse BaG on the same device you use for YouTube, the ads will disappear.
+If you’re logged in to YouTube on your devices (like your smart phone or laptop), the ads will disappear when you browse BaG!

 Comments on Facebook

 We absolutely love all the comments and interaction from Bangers on our Facebook page.
 It is heartening to see such a high level of engagement because it shows you love the songs, and what we do.